The One Liner

 Things start getting murkier

-There is no problem when authority tries to suggest a thing.
-But it becomes utterly disgraceful when authority decides what you must do and what you should not only to save the old family legacy despite being aware of the fact that world has progressed tremendously.
+But it becomes utterly disgraceful when authority decides what you must do and should not do to save the old family legacy despite being aware that the world has progressed tremendously.

 The Story is Different

-The Great Indian Kitchen perfectly captures the most annoying and dramatic part of every Indian Kitchen and could have been only captured via filmography and not via random discussions.
-(Ps: you don’t have to agree to everything the creators are trying to explain here.)
+The Great Indian Kitchen perfectly captures the most annoying and dramatic part of every Indian Kitchen and could have been only captured via filmography and not random discussions.

 But what happens to the lady after she walks out of the place?